Frequently Asked Questions

 Pupils in Year 7 are invited to parentsâ€™ evenings.
 Dates are available on the School Calendar from September of each academic year.

-I wish to take my daughter to school by car.
+I wish to take my child to school by car.
 Where can I park?

-Unfortunately parking is extremely limited in and around the school site.Â We ask that you do not pick up or drop off your daughter in the immediate vicinity of the school as Cavendish Road and the surrounding area can become extremely busy and is a safety concern for pupils, especially at the beginning and end of the school day.Â Instead, please arrange to meet your daughter at the Bowdon Rooms Car Park on The Firs, next to the Cinnamon Club.Â If at all possible, we recommend that your daughter walks to school or uses public transport.
+Unfortunately parking is extremely limited in and around the school site.Â We ask that you do not pick up or drop off your child in the immediate vicinity of the school as Cavendish Road and the surrounding area can become extremely busy and is a safety concern for pupils, especially at the beginning and end of the school day.Â Instead, please arrange to meet your child at the Bowdon Rooms Car Park on The Firs, next to the Cinnamon Club.Â If at all possible, we recommend that your child walks to school or uses public transport.

 What is the format of the school day?

 Main school opens at 8.30 am from which time pupil are admitted on the premises and have access to their lockers.
-(If girls arrive before this time they should go to the Dining Hall as this is the only place in school where the girls will be supervised)
+(If children arrive before this time they should go to the Dining Hall as this is the only place in school where the children will be supervised)

 Registration takes place at 8.40 am.Â This is followed by 25 minutes with the Form Tutor, except for twice a week when there is an assembly of the whole year group.Â Lesson times are as followed.